XinyiM/React/Notes.md

 A pure client side form validation to check to see if the users has input the values in a suitable map.

+## Lec 2: Uncontrolled Components

+Uncontrolled component approach allows you to handle the form data by the DOM itself.